Petition to Trent Ashby, Dan Patrick, Texas State House, Greg Abbott

 Recreational & Medicinal Marijuana Legalization In Texas

 We are in a new day and age where marijuana has been proven to cure and prevent cancer, seizures, parkinson's disease, glaucoma and more.
 We need to come together and make the legalization of marijuana available to our great fellow Texans who are in need of this plant.
 So please join me and other great Texans make it happen.
 Cause remember we the people can make anything happen if we come together and make our voices heard.

-Petition to Greg Abbott, Ted Cruz, Randy Weber, Ed Thompson
+Petition to Greg Abbott, Ted Cruz, Randy K. Weber Sr., Ed Thompson

 Cancel the STAAR test!
 Use those funds to rebuild TX schools damaged by Hurricane Harvey